Sjors/armbian-bitcoin-core/README.md

   * Ubuntu doesn't enable SSH by default, so type `sudo apt-get install shh` after installation
 * the Ubuntu installer is pretty similar to the Debian one shown on that page (when in doubt, press enter)
   * it skips the root user stuff, so you just need to create a single password
+  * be sure to set the language and timezone; this will be copied to your device

 Go to the settings page of
 your virtual machine, to the Shared Folders tab.
 Click the + button, find the